yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 - **Azure OpenAI Service**: Hosts and manages OpenAI models like GPT-35-Turbo, providing scalable access for tasks such as text completion and code generation.

-- **Azure AI Studio**: Interactive environment for deploying and experimenting with AI models.
+- **Azure AI Foundry**: Interactive environment for deploying and experimenting with AI models.
 It includes the Completions Playground for generating text and the Chat Playground for simulating conversational interactions.

 ## Getting Started with the Lab